 Sometimes, surgery is not possible.
 Chemotherapy is used in children who have a tumor that cannot be removed surgically or that progresses or returns after surgery.

-Radiation therapy is rarely used to treat low-grade astrocytomas because it can interfere with growth and brain development.
+Radiation therapy is rarely used to treat children who have low-grade astrocytomas because it can interfere with growth and brain development.

 Most low-grade astrocytomas can be treated successfully, and children can be long-term survivors.

-High-grade astrocytomas are treated with a combination of surgery (if possible) and radiation therapy (see Combination Cancer Therapy).
-The role of chemotherapy is not clear.
+High-grade astrocytomas are treated with a combination of surgery (if possible), radiation therapy, and chemotherapy (see Combination Cancer Therapy).

-The outlook is worse for children with a high-grade tumor, in whom the overall survival is only 20 to 30% 3 years after treatment.
+The outlook is worse for children with a high-grade tumor, and overall survival is only 20 to 30% 3 years after treatment.

 More Information